prestonharberts/bib/Bible/gen8.md

 ###### 21
 And the LORD smelled the soothing aroma and said to himself, “I will never again curse the ground because of humankind, even though the inclination of their minds is evil from childhood on.
 I will never again destroy everything that lives, as I have just done.
 ###### 22
->  “ While the earth continues to exist,
+> “While the earth continues to exist,
->  “ Planting time and harvest,
+> “Planting time and harvest,
->  “ Cold and heat,
+> “Cold and heat,
->  “ Summer and winter,
+> “Summer and winter,
->  “ And day and night will not cease.”
+> “And day and night will not cease.”